This 6-hour training is broken into two three-hour sessions.

 In Part Two of this workshop series, attendees will have the opportunity to reflect on their experiences integrating information from Part One into their practice with multigenerational families and will learn additional skills to strengthen their assessments of the strengths and challenges of older adult / kinship caregivers.

-Wendy Lustbader, Affiliate Associate Professor at the University Of Washington School Of Social Work, is nationally renowned author, clinician, and educator in aging.
+Wendy Lustbader, Affiliate Associate Professor at the University Of Washington School Of Social Work, is a nationally renowned author, clinician, and educator in aging.
 She is also a popular speaker at conferences throughout the United States and Canada, using storytelling to animate complex subjects.
 Ms. Lustbader is a faculty member with Healthy Generations: Hartford Center of Excellence in Geriatric Social Work.

 Social Workers, Supervisors, Area Administrators